lbwright22ci/mow-and-more/README.md

 ## User Stories

 * **_Easy navigation and responsive design to the website_**
-    * I'm looking for someone to do outside garden and propery maintenance.
-I need to be able to find the information I am looking for (such as services offered, locations, price ranges, testimonials, how to get in touch) quickly and easily on all type of device (mobile, tablet and laptop).
+    * I'm looking for someone to do outside garden and property maintenance.
+I need to be able to find the information I am looking for (such as services offered, locations, price ranges, testimonials, how to get in touch) quickly and easily on all types of device (mobile, tablet and laptop).
 If I can't find what I need or get frustrated by the site I'll leave and look elsewhere.
 * **_Key benefits of using the service_**
     * As a potential client I want to know why I should book 'Mow & More' rather than another service.
 * **_Business information_**